H3nkl3r/FindMyAccounts/README.md

 Pull requests are very welcomed.
 ### ToDo
 * Implement Gmail API (see Issue for more info)
+* speed up the process
-* More exception handling
+* Improve exception handling
-* Better testing
+* Improve testing
+* work on user facing and developer facing documentation